-The pencil portrait prices listed on this page are valid from February 2020.
+The pencil portrait prices listed on this page are valid from June 2022.
 They are subject to change so please check this page before placing your order.

 I use high quality, lightfast pencils by Faber Castell and/or Caran d'Ache and work on a variety of archival drawing surfaces.
 I pick the best type and colour of paper to suit your pet photograph.

 Many of the portraits featured on the site are dogs, but I am happy to draw other pets as well, including cats, horses and smaller animals.

 During the drawing process I will keep you updated with the progress by Social Media, or e-mail if the drawing is a surprise gift.

 I also draw wildlife and would be happy to check my vast portfolio of photos to find your favourite bird or animal to draw for you.
 You could also check our my wildlife gallery page where you will find prints of my previous drawings on offer.